WISDEM/WISDEM/docs/wisdem/turbine_costsse/theory.rst

    b   &= 2.0282\\
    k_c &= 2.9

 Where :math:`L_{hub}` is the hub height.

+For variable names access to override the default values and source docs, see:

+.. module:: wisdem.turbine_costsse.nrel_csm_tcc_2015
+.. class:: TowerMass
+.. module:: wisdem.turbine_costsse.turbine_costsse_2015
+.. class:: TowerCost2015

 The mass scaling relationships are based on the following data,

 .. figure:: /images/turbine_costsse/TowerMass.*
    :width: 4in